MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 Input arguments to a programmable transaction block are broadly categorized as either objects or pure values.
 The direct implementation of these arguments is often obscured by transaction builders or SDKs.
 This section will describe information or data needed by the Sui network when specifying the list of inputs, `Vec<CallArg>`.
 Where each `CallArg` is either an object, `CallArg::Object(ObjectArg)`, which contains the necessary metadata to specify to object being used, or a pure value, `CallArg::Pure(PureArg)`, which contains the bytes of the value.

-For object inputs, there is a different set of metadata needed differs depending on the type ownership of the object.
+For object inputs, the metadata needed differs depending on the type ownership of the object.
 The rules for authentication of these objects is described elsewhere (TODO LINK), but below is the actual data in the `ObjectArg` enum.

 - If the object is owned by an address (or it is immutable), then `ObjectArg::ImmOrOwnedObject(ObjectRef)` is used.
 The `ObjectRef` is a triple `(ObjectID, SequenceNumber, ObjectDigest)` which respectively specifies the object's ID, it's version or sequence number, and the digest of the object's data.
 - If an object is shared, then `Object::SharedObject { id: ObjectID, initial_shared_version: SequenceNumber, mutable: bool }` is used.
 Unlike `ImmOrOwnedObject`, a shared's objects version and digest are determined by the network's consensus protocol.
 The `initial_shared_version` is the version of the object when it was first shared, which is used by consensus when it has not yet seen a transaction with that object.
 While all shared objects _can_ be mutated, the `mutable` flag indicates whether the object will be used mutably in this transaction.
 In the case where the `mutable` flag is set to `false`, the object is read-only, and the system can schedule other read-only transactions in parallel.